xamarin/xamarin-forms-samples/UserInterface/WebView/README.md

 ---
 name: Xamarin.Forms - Xamarin.Forms WebView
 description: "This sample relates to the WebView in Xamarin.Forms doc.
 The app consists of two tabs.
-One tab demonstrates how to navigate within a WebView #ui"
+One tab demonstrates how to navigate within a WebView (UI)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - ui
 urlFragment: userinterface-webview
 ---
 # Xamarin.Forms WebView